Ayr Structural Domain

 Deformation Style

-The Ayr Structural Domain has a geometry of domes and basins.
-The morphology of the Ayr Structural Domain as a whole and its internal architecture demonstrate significant crustal deformation under sub-solidus conditions associated with strong N-S shortening.
+The Ayr Structural Domain displays a geometry of domes and basins.
+The morphology of the domain as a whole and its internal architecture demonstrate significant crustal deformation under sub-solidus conditions associated with strong N-S shortening.

 Metamorphic Characteristics

-Metasedimentary rocks of the Laguiche Complex are commonly highly migmatized, with a percentage of mobilisate commonly exceeding 50% of the total volume of the rock.
-The presence of paragneiss and metatexites in the southern portion of the DSayr evolving towards diatexites and anatectic granites in the northern part indicates an increase in partial melting and possibly in the temperature gradient.
-Biotite is ubiquitous in these paragneiss.
-Garnet and hornblende are present locally, both in the mobilisate, restitic parts and paleosome.
-Othopyroxene has not been observed.
-A biotite-garnet mineralogical assemblage indicates that paragneiss have reached metamorphic conditions typical of the upper amphibolite facies.
+Metasedimentary rocks of the Laguiche Complex are commonly highly migmatitized, with mobilisate commonly exceeding 50% of the total volume of the rock.
+The presence of paragneiss and metatexites in the southern part of the DSayr, evolving towards diatexites and anatectic granites in the northern part, indicates an increase in partial melting and possibly in the temperature gradient.
+Biotite is ubiquitous in this paragneiss.
+Garnet and hornblende are present locally, both in mobilisate found in restitic parts as well as in paleosome.
+A biotite-garnet mineralogical assemblage indicates that paragneiss reached metamorphic conditions typical of the upper amphibolite facies.
+Orthopyroxene was not observed in the Ayr Domain rocks.
+However, these are surrounded by rocks that have reached the granulites facies.
+Given the high proportion of partial melting, it is highly likely that the rocks in the Ayr Domain also reached the same granulites facies conditions.

-At least three types of mobilisate are clearly visible in paragneiss that would have been injected during the great continuum of deformation Dn:
+At least three types of mobilisate are clearly visible in paragneiss, and are thought to have been emplaced during the great continuum of Dn deformation:

-1) Thin in situ leucosomes (millimetres to centimetres) subconformable to the S0 fabric, if present.
-These leucosomes are commonly folded by Pn folds and are boudinaged and discontinuous.
-This mobilisate seems to have been generated during deformation Dn.
+1) Thin (mm to cm) in situ leucosomes are subconformable to the S0 fabric, where present.
+These leucosomes are boudinaged, discontinuous and commonly folded by Pn folds.
+This mobilisate seems to have been emplaced during deformation Dn.

-2) Large injections form bands of granitic to tonalitic melting material which are preferentially injected into Sn foliation planes.
-This generation of mobilisate forms a stromatic texture.
-This mobilisate would be synkinematic and its injection would correspond to the peak of deformation Dn.
+2) Large injections in the form of bands of granitic to tonalitic melting material, which are preferentially injected into Sn foliation planes.
+This generation of mobilisate gives a stromatic texture to the rock.
+This mobilisate would be synkinematic and its emplacement would correspond to the peak of Dn deformation.

-3) Finally, the mobilisate that is late in its development during the Dn deformation, cuts off the generations mentioned above.
+3) The mobilisate that was emplaced late during Dn deformation cuts off the generations mentioned above.

 Alterations